KhiopsML/khiops-python/doc/site/samples/samples.md

 ### `deploy_model_text()`

 Deploys a model learned on textual data
-    It is a call to [`api.deploy_model`][] with its mandatory parameters, plus text-specific parameters.
+It is a call to [khiops.core.api.deploy_model][] with its mandatory parameters, plus text-specific parameters.

 In this example, a Selective Naive Bayes (SNB) model is deployed by applying its associated dictionary to the input database.
 The model predictions are written to the output database.

 ```python
 # Imports